synacktiv/io_uring_scanner/README.md

 ## Build from source

-You need a Rust build environment for example from [rustup](https://rustup.rs/).
+You need a Rust build environment with a nightly toolchain, from [rustup](https://rustup.rs/).

 ```
 cargo build --release